sebanc/linuxloops/Readme.md

 `sudo bash ~/linuxloops -distro Ubuntu -env Plasma/Full -dst /dev/sdX -e` will install Ubuntu with the complete kde environment on the drive /dev/sdX with encryption.
 `sudo bash ~/linuxloops -distro Arch -env Cinnamon -dst /home/username/arch.img -s 30 -S` will install Arch with the cinnamon desktop environment with the linux-surface patches in a 30 GB image located at /home/username/arch.img.

+### Declarative installer

+Have a look at the declarative configuration examples available here:
+[Declarative configuration examples][Declarative configuration examples]

+The only mandatory parameters are: the distribution, the environment and the destination.
+Use the below command to list available distributions and environments:
+`sudo bash ~/linuxloops -l`

+Create your own declarative configuration and run the below command to start the install:
+`sudo bash ~/linuxloops -d <path_to_your_declarative_configuration>`

 ## Complementary instructions